Logflare/logflare/docs/docs.logflare.com/docs/backends/bigquery/index.md

 ### Setting Up Your Own BigQuery Backend

-:::warn Enable Billing for Project
+:::warning Enable Billing for Project
 Enable a Google Cloud Platform billing account with payment information or [we won't be able to insert into your BigQuery table!](#ingestion-bigquery-streaming-insert-error)
 :::